clipperhouse/uax29.net/README.md

 ### Performance

-When tokenizing words, I get around 100MB/s on my Macbook Air M2.
+When tokenizing words, I get around 100MB/s on my Macbook M2.
 For typical text, that's around 25MM tokens/s, assuming tokens average 4 bytes.
 [Benchmarks](https://github.com/clipperhouse/uax29.net/tree/main/Benchmarks)

 The tokenizer is implemented as a `ref struct`, so you should see zero allocations.